MicrosoftDocs/shell-experience/shell-exp-docs/aishell/FAQ.md

 ---
-title: AIShell FAQ
+title: AI Shell FAQ
-description: Get answers to common questions about AIShell. ms.date: 10/29/2024 ms.topic: faq
+description: Get answers to common questions about AI Shell. ms.date: 10/29/2024 ms.topic: faq
 ---

 # Frequently Asked Questions

-This page provides help with common questions about AIShell, also known as Project Mercury.
+This page provides help with common questions about AI Shell, also known as Project Mercury.

 ## What is Project Mercury?

-**Project Mercury** was the code name for AIShell and is a platform that provides a framework for developers to build their own AI Agents and assistance providers for an AI Shell.
+**Project Mercury** was the code name for AI Shell and is a platform that provides a framework for developers to build their own AI Agents and assistance providers for an AI Shell.
 Agents provide the user experience for the LLM and are deeply connected to PowerShell 7.
-For more, see the [AIShell architecture][03].
+For more, see the [AI Shell architecture][03].

 ## What operating systems are supported?

-We've tested on macOS and Windows operating systems. **AIShell** may work on linux but we haven't tested it.
+We've tested on macOS and Windows operating systems. **AI Shell** may work on linux but we haven't tested it.
 We can't guarantee that all features will work as expected.

-## What are the different ways I can use AIShell?
+## What are the different ways I can use AI Shell?

-You can use AIShell in two ways:
+You can use AI Shell in two ways:

 - As a standalone application
 - As a split pane experience in PowerShell 7 and Windows Terminal